-Find URLs for pages
+Find URLs for webpages

 When requesting removal or demotion of a URL, it's important to enter the exact URL that's appearing in search results.
 Small variations in URLs—such as www.example.com/dragon vs. www.example.com/Dragon—may not look significant, but these are actually two different URLs (and, on some servers, can point to different content).
 In order for Google to remove or demote the content you want, you must enter the exact URL that you found in our search results.
-Here are some tips for finding the right URL:

 Find URLs for images